surpher/PactSwift/README.md

     swift test -Xlinker -LRelativePathTo/libFolder

-⚠️ **Note:** ⚠️

-Using `PactSwift` through SPM requires you to link a `libpact_mock_server.a` for the appropriate architecture.
+⚠️ Using `PactSwift` through SPM requires you to link a `libpact_mock_server.a` for the appropriate architecture.
 You can find them in `/Resources/` folder.

 You can compile a custom lib from [pact-reference/rust][pact-reference-rust] codebase.

-⚠️ We're actively looking for an alternative approach to using static libs with SPM!
+We're actively looking for an alternative approach to using static libs with SPM!

 ## Xcode setup - Carthage